kaunel85/ong-bylaws/bylaws.md

 114. Social Committee
      1. Be Chaired by the Social Chair
-     2. Consist of the Social Chair, Vice President, Risk Management Chair, and other active Members.
+     2. Consist of the Social Chair, Vice President, and other active Members.
      3. Be responsible for the organization of regular chapter social events with outside persons and organizations.
      4. Be responsible for the organization and execution of a Chapter Formal and Founder's Day Afterparty

 115. Brotherhood Committee
      1. Be Chaired by the Brotherhood Chair
-     2. Consist of the Brotherhood Chair, Vice President, Risk Management Chair, and other active Members.
+     2. Consist of the Brotherhood Chair, Vice President, and other active Members.
      3. Be responsible for the organization of regular brotherhood events to promote closeness between members.

 116. Fundraising Committee